FahadHussain95/serve_media_from_gcs/README.md

 *Assumptions:
 You have already created and given correct permissions to your GCS on Google Console.
-You have create a service account on Google Console This project is just for the Django part of serving the media files from the GCS.
+You have create a service account on Google Console and made your GCS set to public.
+This project is just for the Django part of serving the media files from the GCS.

 1) Clone the repository and make a virtual environment on your local